atomistic-machine-learning/field_schnet/README.md

 A sample setup for QM/MM with ethanol and a FieldSchNet model is provided in `examples/qmmm_ethanol` (without pretrained model).
-Sample reference data for training ethanol QM/MM models is provided in the `ethanol_qmmm.db` database (`examples` directory, see [1] for details on how the data was generated).
+Sample reference data for training ethanol QM/MM models is provided in the `ethanol_qmmm.db` database as a `tar` archive (`examples` directory, see [1] for details on how the data was generated).